Every Johnny Depp Movie Ranked Worst To Best

 15. Black Mass

-By this point in his career, Johnny Depp could play crime bosses or shady characters in his sleep, and in "Black Mass," he acts behind a mask of prosthetics as the infamous Boston mobster, James "Whitey" Bulger.
+By this point in his career, Johnny Depp could play crime bosses or shady characters in his sleep, and in "Black Mass," he acts behind a mask of prosthetics as the infamous Boston mobster James "Whitey" Bulger.
 With almost no redeeming qualities, Whitey Bulger is a monstrous character, and Depp plays him with such quiet malice that it is quite unnerving to watch.

-After a string of flops including "The Lone Ranger" and "Mortdecai," "Black Mass" represented a real return to form for Depp, proving that he could still put in a great performance.
-The film earned him a Screen Actors Guild nomination, and most critics agreed it was one of his best recent roles, with the consensus on Rotten Tomatoes stating that it, "spins a gripping yarn out of its fact-based story — and leaves audiences with one of Johnny Depp's most compelling performances in years."
+After a string of flops including "The Lone Ranger" and "Mortdecai," "Black Mass" represented a real return to form for Depp, proving that he could still put on a great performance.
+The film earned him a Screen Actors Guild nomination, and most critics agreed it was one of his best recent roles, with the consensus on Rotten Tomatoes stating that the film "spins a gripping yarn out of its fact-based story — and leaves audiences with one of Johnny Depp's most compelling performances in years."

 14. Minamata

-With almost two years between its premiere at Berlin International Film Festival and its US release in February 2022, "Minamata" is a film that feels like it has been perpetually on the cusp of coming out for ages.
-In the film, Depp plays W. Eugene Smith, a real-life war photographer who documented the effects of mercury poisoning on the residents of the coastal Japanese town, Minamata.
+With almost two years between its premiere at the Berlin International Film Festival and its U.S. release in February 2022, "Minamata" is a film that feels like it has been perpetually on the cusp of coming out for ages.
+In the film, Depp plays W. Eugene Smith, a real-life war photographer who documented the effects of mercury poisoning on the residents of the coastal Japanese town Minamata.
 Depp is almost unrecognizable in the role, demonstrating his ability to completely transform into the character he is playing.

 13. Benny & Joon